 Spanish corporate income tax (CIT) law does not provide for a thin capitalisation regime, but has an interest-stripping regime limiting the deductibility of net interest expenses to 30 per cent of adjusted operating profits (roughly speaking, earnings before interest, taxes, depreciation and amortisation (EBITDA)) in a given fiscal year, with a €1 million floor.
 The excess difference could benefit from a carryover for an indefinite period of time.
 Where a taxpayer incurs net interest expenses not exceeding this €1 million floor, the difference between such interest cost and the floor amount will increase the applicable 'cap room' in the five subsequent years.
 These rules must be tested at a group level where the Spanish borrower belongs to a Spanish fiscal unity (subject to the 'anti-leveraged buyout (LBO)' rules described below).

 In addition, there are other anti-abuse rules under Spanish tax law that may limit the deductibility of interest incurred by a Spanish borrower.
-Interest expenses arising in connection with intragroup debt, where that debt is used to acquire shareholdings from other group entities or to perform equity contributions into other group entities are non-deductible, unless the borrower is able to evidence to the Spanish tax authorities that there are sound business reasons for the transactions.11 Furthermore, interest accruing on profit-participating loans (PPLs) granted by group entities, and interest accruing on hybrid instruments if the interest is not taxed or taxed at a rate lower than 10 per cent at the level of the grantor, are also non-deductible.
+Interest expenses arising in connection with intragroup debt, where that debt is used to acquire shareholdings from other group entities or to perform equity contributions into other group entities are non-deductible, unless the borrower is able to evidence to the Spanish tax authorities that there are sound business reasons for the transactions.10 Furthermore, interest accruing on profit-participating loans (PPLs) granted by group entities, and interest giving rise to hybrid mismatches,11 are also non-deductible.
 Spanish transfer-pricing rules may also be used by the Spanish tax authorities to challenge interest deductibility in a related-party loan and to reclassify debt instruments into equity instruments.

 From a practical perspective, it is standard for foreign lenders to use EU-based vehicles to make loans to Spanish borrowers, as it is not market practice for borrowers to gross-up interest withholding tax (WHT) levied on payments made to lenders who are not 'qualifying lenders' (i.e., lenders entitled to an interest withholding exemption).
 As a general rule, payments of Spanish-sourced interest are currently subject to WHT at a 19 per cent rate.
 Tax haven-based lenders will be subject to this standard WHT rate.
-EU-based lenders (or EU permanent establishments of EU-based lenders)12 may receive interest free from Spanish WHT, subject to the fulfilment of compliance requirements (e.g., holding a valid government-issued tax residence certificate).
-Spanish-resident registered banks and registered Spanish permanent establishments of foreign banks also benefit from the WHT interest exemption.
+EU/EEA-based lenders (or EU/EEA permanent establishments of EU/EEA-based lenders)12 may receive interest free from Spanish WHT, subject to the fulfilment of compliance requirements (e.g., holding a valid government-issued tax residence certificate, or certain alternative certification requirements applicable to pension funds, CIVs and AIFs).
+Spanish-resident registered banks, registered Spanish permanent establishments of foreign banks and Spanish securitisation funds also benefit from the WHT interest exemption.
 Finally, certain tax treaties entered into by Spain may also provide for a WHT exemption on interest (e.g., the tax treaties entered into with Switzerland, the United States and the UK (which should place the UK lenders in a similar position to EU lenders upon Brexit)), also subject to the fulfilment of compliance and specific eligibility requirements.

 Spanish tax law does not provide for a definition of 'beneficial owner' in respect of interest.
 In fact, the above-mentioned rule exempting interest payments made to EU lenders from WHT does not provide for a 'beneficial ownership' provision.
 Notwithstanding this, the Spanish domestic rule derives from the transposition of Directive 2003/49/EC (the Interest Directive) and the Court of Justice of the European Union (CJEU).
 The CJEU has analysed in the 'Danish cases' (C-115/16, C-118/16, C-119/16 and C-299/16) the concept of 'beneficial owner' under the Interest Directive, and concluded that the notion of beneficial owner (to be interpreted in a way consistent with the OECD standards) may be applicable by Member States regardless of the inclusion of a beneficial ownership requirement in the domestic laws.
 Recently, the Spanish Economic-administrative Court (Tribunal Económico Administrativo Central or TEAC), in a resolution dated 8 October 2019, echoed the Danish cases and concluded that the Spanish interest WHT exemption can only be claimed by the beneficial owner of the interest.
-There is still uncertainty as regards to how the administrative interpretation of this doctrine will evolve and how it may affect the lending market, but back-to-back lending structures, shareholder loan financings, and sub-participation arrangements should be carefully reviewed in light of such precedents and of anti-abuse principles generally.
+There is still uncertainty as regards to how the administrative interpretation of this doctrine will evolve, but given the scope of the Danish cases (which addressed related-party lending structures and no third-party financing structures) and the background of the Spanish exemption rule, which apply regardless of the existence of borrowing between associated entities (and therefore, it goes beyond the scope of the Interest Directive), there are grounds to believe that the impact of this doctrine might be limited.
+In any event, back-to-back lending structures, shareholder loan financings, and sub-participation arrangements should be carefully reviewed in light of such precedents and of anti-abuse principles generally.
 An assessment of the robustness of a lending structure against such potential challenges must be carried out on a case-by-case basis.